The entries of the Sinkhorn limit of an $m \times n$ matrix: Square matrices and solving for coefficients

 The third step is to determine the coefficients $c_S(n)$ in the coefficient of $x^k$ in Conjecture~\ref{polynomial form}.
 For a given $k$, we do this by solving a system of linear equations involving the coefficients $c_S(n)$ where $\size{S} = k$.
 We assume $c_T(n) = c_S(n)$ if $T \equiv S$, so it suffices to determine $c_S(n)$ for one representative $S$ of each equivalence class, analogous to Theorem~\ref{3 by 3 polynomial}.
 This reduces the number of unknown coefficients, which reduces the number of equations we need, which reduces the number of matrices $A$ we apply the iterative scaling process to in the second step above.
 However, first we must partition $\{S \subseteq D(n, n) : \size{S} = k\}$ into its equivalence classes under $\equiv$.
 Some care must be taken to do this efficiently; we make use of the fact that row permutations commute with column permutations, so it suffices to apply row permutations first.
 Once we have computed the equivalence classes, we take each polynomial computed in the second step above, scale it by an integer so that its leading coefficient is $M(D(n, n))$ (and therefore its constant coefficient is $M(\{\})$), extract the coefficient of $x^k$, and set this coefficient equal to $\sum_S c_S(n) \Sigma(S)$ where the sum is over one representative from each equivalence class of size-$k$ subsets.
 The number of equivalence classes tells us how many such equations we need in order to solve for the unknown coefficients $c_S(n)$.
 We include more equations than necessary in the system, building in redundancy, so that if a solution is found then we can be confident that the conjectured form is correct.
 Then we solve the system.
 In practice, even setting up the system can be computationally expensive.
-For $n = 5$ and $k = 4$, our initial implementation took $6$ days to set up the system (before solving!)\ because there are $1518$ unknown coefficients $c_S(n)$, so we need at least that many equations, and each equation involves $\binom{70}{4} = 916895$ monomials, each of which is a product of $70$ determinants.
+For $n = 5$ and $k = 4$, our initial implementation took $6$ days to set up the system (before solving!)\ because there are $1518$ unknown coefficients $c_S(n)$, so we need at least that many equations, and each equation involves $\binom{70}{4} = 916895$ monomials, each of which is a product of $\binom{8}{4} = 70$ determinants.
 For small $k$, a more efficient way to construct each equation is to take advantage of the fact that, for each pair $S, T$ of subsets of $D(5, 5)$, the products $M(S)$ and $M(T)$ have most factors in common, and almost all are $\Gamma$ factors.
-Therefore, we form an equivalent but substantially simpler equation by dividing both sides by $ M(\{\}) = \prod_{(R, C) \in D(5, 5)} \Gamma\!\left(\!\begin{smallmatrix} R\vphantom{\{} \\ C\vphantom{\{} \end{smallmatrix}\!\right) $.
+Therefore, we can reduce the number of determinant computations by dividing both sides by $ M(\{\}) = \prod_{(R, C) \in D(5, 5)} \Gamma\!\left(\!\begin{smallmatrix} R\vphantom{\{} \\ C\vphantom{\{} \end{smallmatrix}\!\right) $, which is nonzero by the assumption that no minor is $0$.
 On the left, we compute $M(\{\})$ once and divide the extracted coefficient of $x^k$ by $M(\{\})$.
 On the right, we divide each $M(S)$ by $M(\{\})$.
 Instead of computing $M(S)/M(\{\})$ from definitions, we precompute the ratio $ \Delta\!\left(\!\begin{smallmatrix} R\vphantom{\{} \\ C\vphantom{\{} \end{smallmatrix}\!\right) / \Gamma\!\left(\!\begin{smallmatrix} R\vphantom{\{} \\ C\vphantom{\{} \end{smallmatrix}\!\right) $ for each $(R, C) \in D(5, 5)$; then, for each $S$ with $\size{S} = k$, we use the precomputed ratios to compute